-- Ensure that a Fire Warden and Alternates are assigned to each zone at all times and that they are fully aware of their duties and responsibilities. - Review the Emergency Response Plan with all new employees during their Employee Safety Orientation. - Conduct the ERP Departmental Training Worksheet questionnaire at least once per term with their staff and report results to the Manager, Safety and Security. - Take appropriate corrective actions to any hazards reported by staff.
+- Ensure that a Fire Warden and Alternates are assigned to each zone at all times and that they are fully aware of their duties and responsibilities. - Review the Emergency Response Plan with all new employees during their Employee Safety Orientation. - Conduct the ERP Departmental Questionnaire at least once per term with their staff and report results to the Director of Student and Infrastructure Support. - Conduct an ERP Tabletop Exercise at least once per term with their staff and report results to the Director of Student and Infrastructure Support. - Take appropriate corrective actions to any hazards reported by staff.